All Episodes

 They just assume that it's just like when Washington raises taxes.

-And that they're going to be fine after the tax increase, and they'll continue to buy their flat screens and cell phones and what have you.
+They just, everybody's got the money to pay and that they're going to be fine after the tax increase and they'll continue to buy their flat screens and cell phones and what have you.

 And slowly but surely they are destroying the economy.